On the generalized toroidal completion of period mappings: Introduction

 \subsection{Structure of the paper}

 In Section \ref{Sec02} we will go over all of the main ingredients in this paper.
 Necessary backgrounds in Hodge theory will be reviewed in Section \ref{Sec03}.
 In Section \ref{Sec04} we will introduce the concept of combinatorial monodromy complex (CMCX) which is crucial for our construction.
-Section \ref{Sec05} will be devoted to the construction of the extended period map as a topological morphism.
-This morphism will be upgraded to an analytic morphism in Section \ref{Sec06}.
-In Section \ref{Sec07} we will discuss applications including some examples in which our construction results in completions in the projective category.
-In Section \ref{Sec08} we will provide an alternative proof on the algebraicity result for weakly special subvarieties.
-Finally in Section \ref{Sec09}, we will prove the general existence of CMCX.
+Section \ref{Sec05} will be devoted to the construction of the extended period map as an analytic morphism.
+In Section \ref{Sec06} we will discuss applications including some examples in which our construction results in completions in the projective category.
+In Section \ref{Sec07} we will provide an alternative proof on the algebraicity result for weakly special subvarieties.
+Finally in Section \ref{Sec08} and \ref{Sec09}, we will prove the general existence of CMCX.

-\textbf{Acknowledgment.} The author is in debt to Colleen Robles and Matt Kerr for their generous share of ideas.
-The author also thanks a lot of people for related helpful discussions, including but not limit to: Harold Blum, Robert Friedman, Patricio Gallardo, Phillip Griffiths, Leo Herr, Chikara Nakayama, Christian Schnell, Salim Tayou.
-A significant part of this work was done during the author's postdoctoral appointment at Duke University.
-The author wants to thank the university for the support and environment provided.
+\textbf{Acknowledgment.} The authors thank a lot of people for related helpful discussions, including but not limit to: Ben Bakker, Harold Blum, Robert Friedman, Patricio Gallardo, Phillip Griffiths, Leo Herr, Matt Kerr, Chikara Nakayama, Colleen Robles, Christian Schnell, Salim Tayou.
+The first author wants to thank Duke University for great environment provided to postdoctoral scholars.
+The second author wants to thank the Institute for Advanced Study and the Ashvin B. Chhabra and Daniela Bonafede-Chhabra Membership in particular for their support.